federico-lox/AMD.ts/README.md

-SystemTS
+AMD.ts
 ========
-SystemTS is a compact implementation of [SystemJS](https://github.com/systemjs/systemjs) API subset meant to support modules emitted by the [TypeScript](https://typescriptlang.org) compiler.
+AMD.ts is a compact, specialized implementation of [AMD](https://github.com/amdjs/amdjs-api) meant to support modules emitted by the [TypeScript](https://typescriptlang.org) compiler.

 Rationale
 ---------